ThiagoPereiraUFV/Image-Editor/README.md

 *Program in C++ to customize the visual of a picture*

-__Execute the following command to compile the code and run the game on your Linux Terminal:__
+__Execute the following command to compile the code and run the editor on your Linux Terminal:__

 >  make